Comparing Performance of Universal Health Care Countries, 2019

 This study uses a “value for money approach” to compare the cost and performance of 28 universal health-care systems in high-income countries.
 The level of health-care expenditure is measured using two indicators, while the performance of each country’s health-care system is measured using 40 indicators, representing the four broad categories:

 - access to resources

 Five measures of the overall health status of the population are also included.
 However, these indicators can be influenced to a large degree by non-medical determinants of health that lie outside the purview of a country’s health-care system and policies.

 Expenditure on health care

 Canada spends more on health care than the majority of high-income OECD countries with universal health-care systems.
-After adjustment for "age", the percentage of the population over 65, it ranks fourth highest for expenditure on health care as a percentage of GDP and tenth highest for health-care expenditure per capita.
+After adjustment for “age”, the percentage of the population over 65, it ranks second highest for expenditure on health care as a percentage of GDP and tenth highest for health-care expenditure per capita.

 Availability of resources

 The availability of medical resources is perhaps one of the most basic requirements for a properly functioning health-care system.
 Data suggests that Canada has substantially fewer human and capital medical resources than many peer jurisdictions that spend comparable amounts of money on health care.
 After adjustment for age, it has significantly fewer physicians, acute-care beds, and psychiatric beds per capita compared to the average of OECD countries included in the study (it ranks close to the average for nurses).
-While Canada has the most Gamma cameras (per million population), it has fewer other medical technologies than the average high-income OECD country with universal health care for which comparable inventory data are available.
+While Canada has the second most Gamma cameras (per million population, age-adjusted), it has fewer other medical technologies than the average high-income OECD country with universal health care for which comparable inventory data are available.